 Everything weighing in at a very reasonable 550g.
 Almost disconcertingly light for such a long focal range, but the lens balances extremely well when fitted to a crop sensor body.

 There’s no image stabilization on this lens, but for Pentax and Sony users you have built-in body stabilization, which could be a cost-effective solution.
 The lens is also available for Canon and Nikon users.

 The Sigma 70-300mm f/4-5.6 APO DG Macro in Use

 Having such a long focal range is initially great fun.
 The ability to go from medium zoom to extremely long in a snap covers a lot of bases.
 But, with any lens that wants to do a lot of things at once, this usually means there are some compromises along the way.
 Initial images at the extremes of the focal length provide reasonable quality and contrasting images, but there are also some caveats, some less than others.

 Barrel distortion is kept in check at both ends of the range, being quite minimal at 70mm and just more apparent 300mm.
 The same goes for chromatic aberration(CA), which displays virtually none at 70mm, a small amount at 200mm, but this increases somewhat at 300mm.

-Luckily, we are in the times of being able to correct distortion and CA in software like Lightroom, which means that although these aspects of a lens are always quoted, they are definitely nowhere near as critical as back in the film days.
-Still, buying into a lens which is as optically perfect as possible is always a good thing.
+Luckily, we are in the times of being able to correct distortion and CA in editing software like Lightroom, which means that although these aspects of a lens are always quoted, they are definitely nowhere near as critical as back in the film days.
+Still, buying into a lens that is as optically perfect as possible is always a good thing.

 As for overall sharpness, the lens is most impressive at its widest, with sharpness starting to drop off in the corners when approaching 300mm.
 This is also most notable between the apertures of f/16-32, with f/5.6 being the optimum.